Education Support – Parent Workshop

 Parent Workshops – Several parent workshops will be offered throughout 2017 on topics related to education, learning, parenting, and family wellbeing.
 Return here for upcoming workshops!

 Parent Resources – Kids Cancer Care is actively compiling parent resources.
-Please contact Kelly if you are in need of specific resources or if you have resources to share with the KCC parent community.
+Please contact Karin if you are in need of specific resources or if you have resources to share with the Kids Cancer Care parent community.

 Parent Committee – Kids Cancer Care is currently seeking parents to join the new Education Support Parent Committee.
 Committee members will help inform and support the Parent Education and Support program, by helping generate workshops and resources for other parents.
 We are looking for parents who have experience navigating their child’s learning during and after illness, and who are interested in giving back to support other families.